IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-00-get-started.md

 -   How to use the data visualization capabilities in the Streams Console

-This course includes four labs that help you to learn the capabilities of IBM Streams:
+This tutorial has four parts that help you to learn the capabilities of IBM Streams:

-**Lab 1**
+**Part 1**

 Build a simple IBM Streams application.
 Then, run it in the Streams runtime environment and inspect the results.

-**Lab 2**
+**Part 2**

 Enhance the application by adding the ability to read multiple files from a given directory and slow down the flow so that you can watch things happen.

-**Lab 3**
+**Part 3**

 Add an operator to your application to compute the average speed every five observations, separately for two cars.
 Use the Streams Console to visualize results.

-**Lab 4**
+**Part 4**

 Use exported application streams to create a modular application.
 Bring in live vehicle location data.
 Show the live and simulated location data on a map.

 ## Prerequisites
-This course is for software developers who have a working knowledge of:
+This tutorial is for software developers who have a working knowledge of:

 -   At least one or more programming languages, such as Java, Go, JavaScript, C\#, Python, or Ruby
 -   Common data structures such as string and integer
 -   Database records and some SQL

 Download and install [IBM Streams Quick Start Edition](https://ibm.co/streamsqs).
-The Docker image Version 4.3 is the recommended version, you can download the Quick Start Edition native installation, Version 4.3.\
+The Docker image Version 4.3 is the recommended version, you can download the Quick Start Edition native installation, Version 4.3.

 You need an IBM id to download the Quick Start Editions, and you\'ll need to sign up for this offering.

-Then, install the [lab ZIP
+Then, install the [tutorial ZIP file](https://github.com/IBMStreams/tutorials/raw/master/OnlineCourse_IntroToStreams/labfiles.zip) from GitHub
-file](https://github.com/IBMStreams/tutorials/raw/master/OnlineCourse_IntroToStreams/labfiles.zip)
-from GitHub

 You aren\'t required to use the Quick Start Edition virtual machine.
-You can install and run the lab in any other environment with an IBM Streams, Version 4.3 installation.
+You can install and run the application in any other environment with an IBM Streams, Version 4.3 installation.

-However, some components might look different, depending on how closely your environment matches the Quick Start virtual machine setup described in this course.
-Additionally, your environment might not have the desktop launchers that are used to start the different tools used in this lab.
+However, some components might look different, depending on how closely your environment matches the Quick Start virtual machine setup described in this tutorial.
+Additionally, your environment might not have the desktop launchers that are used to start the different tools used in this tutorial.

-The instructions for the labs are based on IBM Streams Quick Start Edition VM.
+The instructions are based on IBM Streams Quick Start Edition VM.

-To encourage experimentation and exploration, the lab package includes prebuilt projects that include the final working version of each lab.
+To encourage experimentation and exploration, the tutorial package includes prebuilt projects that include the final working version of each part.
-Therefore, you can experiment and get yourself in trouble any way that you like in any lab or section and still go on to the next lab simply by importing one of the provided projects.
+Therefore, you can experiment and get yourself in trouble any way that you like in any section and still go on to the next section simply by importing one of the provided projects.
 Overview
 --------

-To complete the labs in this course, you need to install version 4.3.1.l of the the IBM Streams v4 Quick Start Edition.
+To complete the tutorials, you need to install version 4.3.1.l of the the IBM Streams v4 Quick Start Edition.
 You can choose one of the following options: